 Usually, the patient has signs and symptoms of preceding dental infection.
 Due to the anatomy of the submandibular, sublingual and submental spaces and the mylohyoid muscle, spread of infection can occur between these spaces.
 Subsequent swelling can displace the tongue superiorly and posteriorly leading to potential airway obstruction and asphyxiation.
 When severe, the floor of mouth swelling can also cause trismus, odynophagia and dysphagia.
 The classic signs are a brawny, tender non-fluctuant induration of the submandibular space, with elevation of the tongue.

-Three characteristics of Ludwig's angina can be remembered as 3 Fs: feared, often fatal but rarely fluctuant 4,5.
+Three characteristics of Ludwig angina can be remembered as the 3 Fs: feared, often fatal but rarely fluctuant 4,5.

 When left untreated, this infection can spread inferiorly into the neck and mediastinum.

-Most cases (85%) are thought to originate from an untreated odontogenic infection, mainly Streptococcus sp., Staphylococcus sp., and Bacteroides sp 4.
-Of the other 15% of cases, causes include 4:
+Most cases (85%) are thought to originate from an untreated odontogenic infection, mainly Streptococcus spp., Staphylococcus spp., and Bacteroides spp.
+4. Of the other 15% of cases, causes include 4:

 - peritonsillar or parapharyngeal abscess